lifecoderua/mpiglet/README.md

 # Assumptions
 MPiglet expects valid MPEG-4 Part 12 files only, please be gentle with the little reader.

+# Tech
+- Webpack — JS bundling, period.
+No assets handling, no transpiling or polyfilling
+- Jest — test runner
+- Webpack-dev-server — for dev-time convenience
+- Babel — allows Jest to use `import`

+**Rationale**: one of the purposes was to provide the least code transformation possible while maintaining multiple browser support.

+This means Babel is not used for the bundle, but the Webpack is in place for code splitting.

 # Browser Support
 MPiglet supports latest Chrome, IE 11 and Edge browsers.